RasaHQ/rasa/docs/docs/reference/rasa/shared/core/trackers.md

 def get_latest_input_channel() -> Optional[Text]
 ```

-Get the name of the input_channel of the latest UserUttered event
+Get the name of the input_channel of the latest UserUttered event.

 #### is\_paused